The Changeover: Literary significance and reception

 The novel was awarded the Carnegie Medal for 1984 and was also the ALA Best Book for Young Adults, the School Library Journal Best Book of the Year, the Booklist Editor's Choice and a Boston Globe-Horn Honour Book.

 It was described by The Guardian as "a seamless combination of supernatural thriller and entirely authentic teenage story", and by the School Library Journal as "an extraordinarily rich and sensitive novel" with a beautiful but ornate style.
 In the re-release of the novel in 2007, the author notes the book's significance as having been both her first young adult novel and the first in which she effectively evoked the New Zealand setting.
 She also observes its lack of adolescent idiom, which gives it a timeless quality.
 It is recommended by several reading books, particularly for teenage girls.

 The Changeover has been the subject of scholarly essays, especially dealing with its fairy tale elements.

 Film adaptation

-A film based on the novel, starring Timothy Spall, Melanie Lynskey, Lucy Lawless, Nicholas Galitzine, Erana James, Benji Purchase, Kate Harcourt and Thomasin McKenzie was released in September 2017.
-The film was shot in Christchurch in 2016.
-The adaptation was given four-out-of-four stars by Matt Zoller Seitz, stating that "[i]t's creepy, moving, and ultimately inspirational, and its more disturbing images stick in the mind....
-In its own modest way, this is a perfect genre film."
+A feature film based on the novel, starring Timothy Spall, Melanie Lynskey, Lucy Lawless, Nicholas Galitzine, Erana James and Kate Harcourt, was released in New Zealand on 28 September 2017.